Robin Uthappa

 Uthappa made his One Day International debut in the seventh and final match of the English tour of India in April 2006.
 He had a successful debut, making 86 as an opening batsman before being dismissed run out.
 It was the highest score for an Indian debutant in a limited-overs match.
-He is nicknamed 'The Walking Assassin' for his tactic of charging down towards the bowler.
 He played an important role in India's win at the 2007 ICC World Twenty20.
 He finished the 2014–15 Ranji Trophy season as the highest run scorer that season and was also the highest run-scorer that year in the IPL.
 He announced his retirement from all forms of cricket on 14 September 2022.

 Early life

 Uthappa was born in Kodagu in Karnataka, India.
 He received his education at Sri Bhagawan Mahaveer Jain College which comes under the umbrella of Jain University, Bangalore.